 You can ask to continue current authorized services when you appeal Superior's Adverse Benefit Determination.
-To continue receiving a service that is being ended, suspended or reduced, your request to continue a service must be made within ten (10) Days of the date of Superior's Notice of Adverse Benefit Determination letter, or before the date the currently authorized services will be discontinued, whichever is later.
+To continue receiving a service that is being ended, suspended or reduced, your request to continue a service must be made within ten (10) Calendar Days of the date of Superior's Notice of Adverse Benefit Determination letter, or before the date the currently authorized services will be discontinued, whichever is later.

-Superior will keep providing the benefits while your appeal is being reviewed, if all of the following are met:
+Superior will keep providing the benefits while your appeal is being reviewed, if: